3 Reasons to Learn Chinuk Wawa

 This dictionary came out recently and is over a decade in-the-works.
 The most impactful way to order the book if you live in Portland is to go to Powells Books and order it through them.
 This will help encourage the store to keep it stocked on the shelves.
 The book is called “Chinuk Wawa: kakwa nsayka ulman-tilixam ɬaska munk-kəmtəks nsayka” (The way our elders teach us to speak it).
 Otherwise you can order it through amazon.com here.
 But don’t just buy the dictionary, come to class and join the speaking community!

-2 Comments on “3 Reasons to Learn Chinuk Wawa”
+2 responses to “3 Reasons to Learn Chinuk Wawa”